-Covid 19 coronavirus: One new case of Covid-19; Chris Hipkins gives today's update from Jet Park Hotel
+Covid 19 coronavirus: One new case today - a woman in her 60s who travelled from Pakistan

-New Zealand has one new case of Covid-19 - a woman in her 60s who arrived in NZ on June 30 from Pakistan.
+New Zealand has one new case of Covid-19 - a woman in her 60s who arrived in NZ on June 30 from Pakistan via Doha and Sydney.

-She has been in managed isolation at the Novotel in Christchurch, and tested positive on her day 12 test.
+She has been in managed isolation at the Novotel in Christchurch and tested positive on her day 12 test.

 Health Minister Chris Hipkins, giving today's update from the Jet Park Hotel in Auckland, said the woman tested negative on her day three test.

-Hipkins said today's case emphasises why people are tested twice during their time in managed isolation.
+He said today's case emphasised why people were tested twice during their time in managed isolation.

+Hipkins revealed a tracing issue at a managed isolation facility today where health officials were concerned over matching the correct Covid test results with the right people.
+He was told a person in isolation was informed his test results were missing last night.

+"It's a manual process and I've been given a reassurance that it will all be resolved by the end of the day and that people's departure will not be affected by this," said the health minister.

 READ MORE